paulbenediktbecker/annotation_tool/README.md

-# annotation_tool
-Annotation Tool for picture classification.
+# Annotation Tool for picture classification.

+Input text file must have columns like:

+Filename.jpg;ColumnName;ValueFromAI

+result will be:

+Filename.jpg;ColumnName;NewValue